CNURobotics/flexbe_turtlesim_demo/docs/examples.md

 # FlexBE Introductory Examples

-In addition to the basic TurtleSim quickstart demo, this repo includes several examples behaviors to illustrate key FlexBE capabilities.
+In addition to the basic TurtleSim quickstart demo, this repo includes several example behaviors to illustrate key FlexBE capabilities.

 You are free to jump into any example, but they are designed to